ddablib/ddablib.github.io/SysInfo/5/Overview.md

 ## Compatibility

-This unit is designed for compilation with 32 bit and 64 bit Windows Delphi compilers.
-The latest version has been tested with Delphi XE and Delphi 11.3 Alexandria only.
-An attempt has been made to retain compatibility back to Delphi 4, but this has not been tested for some time, so it's not guaranteed.
+This unit should be able to be compiled with Delphi 4 and later, but later releases have only been tested with Delphi XE and later.
+It is compatible with Windows 32 bit an 64 bit targets.

+The code depends on the Windows API and so is only suitable for compilation for Windows.

+The unit is compatible with both VCL and FMX applications.

-Compilation on old Delphi versions that do not support setting registry access flags via _TRegistry_ is not recommended since parts of the code may not work correctly on 64 bit Windows.
+> Compilation on old Delphi versions that do not support setting registry access flags via _TRegistry_ is not recommended since parts of the code may not work correctly on 64 bit Windows.

-The unit is not compatible with .NET.

-The unit should operate correctly on the following platforms:

-* Windows 95 to Me
-* All 32 bit NT platform operating systems.
-* Windows 64 bit, either as part of a 32 bit or 64 bit process.

-The code is not suitable for non-Windows targets since it depends on the Windows API.

 ## Links